Curated Events Open studios

 Folk in a Box is the UK’s smallest performance venue.
 One audience member is allowed in at a time.

-Live Long and Die Out is a bold new music theatre that explores the impact of parenthood on our biosphere, and how we reconcile the growing tensions within this situation.
+Bold new music theatre that explores the impact of parenthood on our biosphere

 A rare opportunity to hear artists Becky Beasley and Melanie Wilson in conversation at this great seafront venue.